 4. Uncheck any of the three preset update options if you don't wish to apply the change.
 These are Colours, Fonts & Custom Settings.

 Theme Preset Examples:

-If you'd like to see some examples of the different presets in use and maybe find some inspiration while you're at it, then check out the following examples of Dash's theme presets.
+If you'd like to see examples of the different presets in use and maybe find some inspiration while you're at it, check out the following examples of Dash's theme presets.

 Site NavigationBack to top

 Dash comes with a default header and footer menu.
-You find detailed information on how to configure these menus in our Site Builder Navigation Guide.
+Detailed information on configuring these menus is in our Site Builder Navigation Guide.

 In the header, along with your navigation, Dash also features Cart and Search links.
-The cart link displays the number of items or products that have been added to your cart and act as the link customers use to check out.
+The cart link displays the number of items or products added to your cart and acts as the link customers use to check out.

-The optional search link, which we looked at earlier, opens the search bar, just below the header, providing customers with the opportunity to search your inventory by date.
+The optional search link we looked at earlier opens the search bar just below the header, allowing customers to search your inventory by date.

 Along with your navigation, Dash’s header features your business contact number, cart icon, and a book now button.

 The cart icon displays the number of items or products it currently holds.
 Clicking the cart icon opens the cart in Dash’s sidebar.
 Clicking on the Book Now button opens the inventory page.
 We go into further detail on the sidebar a little later on.